apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>number of seconds after the container has started before probe is initiated.</p>
+<p>Specifies the number of seconds after the container has started before the probe is initiated.</p>
 </td>
 </tr>
 <tr>